 If you want to increase your pension, the biggest thing you can do is increase your salary.
 It may not evident and you should probably try to increase your income regardless of the pension.

 There is one other thing you can do to increase your pension.
 You can delay the time at which you start to take it.
 If you delay the rent by one year, you’ll get a rent increased by 5.2%.
 This increases to 10.8% for 2 years, 17.1% for 3 years, 24% for 4 years and 31.5% after 5 years (maximum delay).
 It’s a gamble on your life expectancy.
-If you expect to live until 100 years old and you can afford to delay the pension, you should delay it by 5 years.
+If you expect to live until 100 years old and you can afford to delay the pension, you should delay it for 5 years.

 Personally, I do not account for the first pillar in my net worth.
 There are two reasons for this.
 The first one is you don’t only pay this insurance for you.
 This is a global social insurance.
 The people with more salary will pay more for the people with smaller salary.
 Then, since I plan to retire in Switzerland, I will never be able to touch the capital, only the pension.
 However, I should maybe account for this in my computation of my Financial Independence (FI) ratio.
 Since it’s a guaranteed pension after retirement age, you’ll need less money stashed for your needs.
 But it’s a bit weird to account for it and I still haven’t done it.